evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 ## The problem

-As a developer, you likely have to run a lot of code you can’t or don’t have time to verify.
+As a developer, you likely run a lot of code you can’t or don’t have time to verify.
 Many modern projects have lots of dependencies, and none of the package managers I know provide any isolation from the rest of your system.
 For example, *create-react-app* will install 1400 dependencies from 285 authors.
 Do you trust all of them?
 More importantly, do you trust their security posture?

 Eventually, this will go wrong.
 Many examples exist ([PyPI](https://arxiv.org/abs/2309.11021), [NPM](https://jfrog.com/blog/large-scale-npm-attack-targets-azure-developers-with-malicious-packages/), [AUR](https://sensorstechforum.com/arch-linux-aur-repository-found-contain-malware/)).
 Even though the lack of isolation is the de facto standard, I think this is borderline irresponsible.
 Especially as a freelance developer working for multiple clients.
 Therefore, while I can’t fully prevent supply-chain attacks, I can drastically minimize their potential damage.

-In practice, this means I need to isolate projects from each other and from the system itself.
-However, I also want it to be convenient and performant.
-I wrote a tool named [probox](https://github.com/evertheylen/probox), and after using it for a few months, I think I reached my goal.
+In practice, this means I need a system to isolate projects from each other and from the system itself.
+However, it needs be easy to use, performant, and above all it needs to *get out of my way* while I'm working.
+I wrote a tool named [**probox**](https://github.com/evertheylen/probox), and after using it for a few months, I think I reached my goal.

 This how the end result will look like, but read on for the details: